Wouldn’t it be nice if all you had to do to get rid of mice was plug in a little device?

 • Food consumption in the treated areas was lowered by 67%

-• The average number of days before rodent activity stopped was 6 days.
+• The average number of days before the

 This is very promising news and seems to be consistent with some of the product reviews from people who have bought them and have seen and reported their positive effects.

-See the following video which shows how the Ultrasonic Rodent Repellent works and some good tips for using it in your home.
+See the following video which explains in detail how the Ultrasonic Rodent Repellent works and some good tips for using it in your home.

 KSU Studies Ultrasonic Effects on Arthropods

 As most studies conclude, they determined more research was necessary, and the results were dependent on the specific devices used.

 In 2001, the Federal Trade Commission issued a warning letter to 60 manufacturers and retailers of ultrasonic devices.
 The letter warned the companies to ensure all claims be supported by scientific evidence.